Prelude and Fugue in C major, BWV 870: Fugue

 Tovey asks us to "note Bach's favourite device of cumulative repetition in the tonic" which contributes to "the sonorous vigour of the last eight bars."

 Legacy

-A recording by Glenn Gould was sent into space in 1977 on the Voyager Golden Record.
+A recording by Glenn Gould was included on the Voyager Golden Record, sent into space in 1977 affixed to the Voyager 1 and Voyager 2 spacecraft.
+It is one of 29 musical compositions included on the record in a time capsule for any extraterrestrial life that may locate either craft.